Afro blooming, photographed by Samuel boateng

-Southnord artfest - Caring
+Southnord Artfest: Caring Weekend

 This closing weekend themed CARING, will focus on care for oneself, for others, for nature.
 We will explore alternative ways of believing and maintaining our spiritual and mental health through art.
 The weekend will be filled with film viewings, performances, workshops, art chats and more!